claussian/wdi-assign-1/README.md

 * snake breaks when keystroke changes too quickly

-* Snake breaks if keystrokes are too quick
+* Snake breaks if keystrokes are too quickly